Is Stock Market Open Today

-Today is Friday, 15th of November, 2024, stock/share market is CLOSED due to Gurunanak Jayanti.
+Today is Saturday, 21st of December, 2024, stock/share market is CLOSED due to Weekend.

 Keeping track of the trading schedule in the Indian stock/share market is crucial for investors and traders to make informed decisions.
 You can effectively plan your investment strategies by staying aware of trading holidays and special sessions.
 Always remember to verify information from official sources to ensure accuracy.